foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## Fun with Malformed Markup

-For each of the code snippets below, __guess what markup the browser actually uses (that is, how does it interpreet the malformed markup)__ &rarr;
+For each of the code snippets below, __guess what markup the browser actually uses (that is, how does it interpret the malformed markup)__ &rarr;

 <pre><code data-trim contenteditable>
 No tags surrounding me!